ibm-cloud-docs/vpc/about-contract.md

 7. To encrypt the workload section, see [Creating the encrypted `workload` section of a contract](#hpcr_contract_encrypt_workload).

 8. Get the output from step 6 and add it to the `user-data.yaml` file.

    ```yaml
    env: hyper-protect-basic.VWg/5/SWE+9jLfhr8q4i.........
    ```
    {: pre}

 ## Contract signature
 {: #hpcr_contract_sign}

-Contract signature is an optional feature that can be used with the contract.
+Contract signature is an optional feature that you can use with the contract.
 You can choose to sign a contract before it is passed as input.
 You can also set the expiry of the contract during signature.
 Contracts that are in plain text or encrypted can be signed.
 Validation of the contract signature is done by the {{site.data.keyword.hpvs}} for VPC image.
 The purpose of this signature feature is to ensure that the `workload` and `env` sections are always used together and are not tampered with by a third party.
 This feature also supports setting expiry for contract.
 That is, if the instance is booted after the signature expired, the boot process fails.
 The signature of the `workload` and the `env` sections are added as the value to the `envWorkloadSignature` section.
 The following are two sections in a contract that are relevant while creating and adding a contract signature:
 * `envWorkloadSignature`: This section is where the signature of the other sections of the contract is added.
 This section is not required for a contract that is not signed.